Southern Cross railway station

 The station is owned, operated and maintained by Civic Nexus, a subsidiary of IFM Investors and operating as Southern Cross Station Pty Ltd, under a 30-year lease to 2036 from the Victorian State Government, as part of a public-private partnership.
-Southern Cross Station Pty Ltd contracts Infranexus Management Pty Ltd (Infranexus) for management services.
+Southern Cross Station contracts Infranexus for management services.
 Infranexus is also wholly owned by IFM.

-The station is the terminus of the state's regional railway network operated by V/Line, The Overland rail service to Adelaide, and NSW TrainLink XPT services to Sydney.
-It is also served by metropolitan rail services operated by Metro Trains, and connects with Flinders Street station and the underground City Loop.
-It is the second busiest railway station in Melbourne's metropolitan network, with 19.551 million metropolitan passenger movements recorded in 2018/9.
-In 2018/9 the station also recorded an additional 6.306 million regional passengers through the V/Line network.
+The station is the terminus of the state's regional railway network, operated by V/Line, The Overland rail service to Adelaide, and NSW TrainLink XPT services to Sydney.
+It is also served by metropolitan rail services, operated by Metro Trains, and connects with Flinders Street station and the underground City Loop.
+It is the second-busiest railway station in Melbourne's metropolitan network, with 14.019 million metropolitan passengers recorded in 2023/24 and 5.925 million regional passengers through the V/Line network.